dan-weaver/alext/src/pages/issues/earlychildhood.md

 ### High-quality, affordable childcare and preschool

 Quality childcare is important for children, who benefit from strong early learning experiences.
 It also enables more Americans to readily reenter our workforce after the birth of their child, improving family economic well-being and our nation's competitiveness.
 Too many families lack access to child care, Head Start or preschool, and too many children attend early childhood programs that are lacking in quality and do not lay a strong foundation for future learning.

-Congress should focus on improving both access and quality by expanding and making the Child and Dependent Care Tax Credit refundable.
-This change should be paired with quality improvement initiatives, such as the preschool development block grants and quality rating systems, as well as technical assistance for childcare providers, so that our children can benefit from stimulating learning environments from the start.
+This change should be paired with quality improvement initiatives such as preschool development block grants and quality rating systems as well as technical assistance for childcare providers, so that our children can benefit from stimulating learning environments from the start.

 ### Community support for parents

 New parents need support in their communities to make sure they have the information they want and need to nurture and nourish their young learners.
-Voluntary home visiting programs are proven to be one of the most effective interventions for improving family and child outcomes by supporting parents to be the best advocate for their child's learning and development in the early years.
+Voluntary home visiting programs are proven to be one of the most effective interventions for improving family and child outcomes by supporting parents to be the best advocates for their child's learning and development in the early years.
+Congress should continue to support proven programs like these, in addition to experimenting with new, lower-cost ways to reach families at pediatric visits and in other relevant contexts during their children's earliest years.

 Congress should continue to support proven programs like these, in addition to experimenting with new, lower-cost ways to reach families at pediatric visits